ARK: Survival Evolved Guide

 By default the ASE server is bound to the application IP binding set for the instance.
 This is normally 0.0.0.0 (all interfaces) unless it has been changed under New Instance Defaults.

 If you have multiple IPs on your host, you may wish to bind the server to one of them.
-You can do this by changing the “Server IP Address” under the Security and Privacy menu.
+You can do this by changing the Application IP Binding for the instance.

 The IP binding set in this way must be one that AMP itself can reach.
 Otherwise AMP will not be able to connect to ASE’s RCON, and therefore won’t detect when the server is started.
 As well, logging output to the console, and input from the console, will not be enabled.
 This can particularly be an issue if the server is bound to a public IP (such as on a VPS).
 Generally it is better to keep the binding as 0.0.0.0.